ndubizu19/EAFC-Player-Career-Workbook/README.md

 ### Prerequisites

-To use this Excel workbook effectively, you should have Microsoft Excel or a compatible spreadsheet software installed on your computer.
+To use this Excel workbook effectively, you should have Microsoft Excel installed on your computer.

 ### Installation